benjaminfiliatrault/benjaminfiliatrault/README.md

 ## About Me

-I hold a Computer Science degree and have been working as a Software Engineer for the past 5 years.
+I hold a Computer Science degree and have been working as a Software Engineer for more than 6 years.
 During this time, I've gained valuable experience in developing robust and scalable solutions.
 I have a deep understanding of various technologies and frameworks, and I'm always eager to expand my knowledge and stay up-to-date with industry trends.

 ## Projects